georgeRCluj/PopcornApp/README.md

 * I did not implement pagination (I know that the API returns more pages, if applicable).
 At this moment, I am loading just the first page.
 This would have taken more time to implement.
 * I have used regions in the whole project, for a better code visibility and organization.
 * I have used dataBinding also in recyclerViews.
 Also, I have used in adapters the Diff.Util implementation, for optimisation and speed on the recyclerView.
 * I have used Parcelable instead of Serializable, to transfer objects from one activity to other, since Serializable uses reflection (being part of Java libraries) and costs more memory than Parcelable, which is Android specific method.
+* The carousel in the Search Screen has just static images.